Skip to main content

 We appreciate your partnership in supporting campus wellness.
 By submitting a report, you are helping us maintain a healthy and safe campus community.
 Join us in taking care of our community by creating a culture of reporting.

 This page serves as a guide to assist LMC community members in choosing the correct reporting form to share their concerns, in order to ensure efficient and effective response from the CARE Team.
-The CARE Team (Coordination, Assistance, Response, and Education) is a team of faculty and staff who screen the incoming reports and provide timely intervention and support.
+The CARE Team (Concern, Assessment, Response, Evaluation) is a multidisciplinary group that supports students of concern by coordinating early intervention and campus resources.

 These forms are NOT intended for emergency response.
 In case of emergency, imminent risk, or threat of violence please call 911 or Campus Safety at (269) 470-6084.
 Completing any of the reports below does not substitute contacting Campus Safety or the police.